Epic Games invests in Spire Animation's funding round, eyes metaverse boom

 In January this year, Microsoft MSFT.O announced a buyout of "Call of Duty" maker Activision Blizzard ATVI.O — marking the biggest acquisition in the gaming sector and boosting the industry's bet on the metaverse.

-Founded by "Ratatouille" and "How To Train Your Dragon" producer Brad Lewis, the company is currently producing "Trouble" and "Century Goddess."
+Founded by "Ratatouille" and "How To Train Your Dragon" producer Brad Lewis and entrepreneur P.J.Gunsagar, the company is currently producing "Trouble" and "Century Goddess."

 (Reporting by Akash Sriram in Bengaluru; editing by Uttaresh.V)